We don’t usually buy disposable water bottles, but in the summertime as we go places with the kids, we tend to use them a bit more often.

 Once the coloring is completed, carefully trim the bottom off the bottle.
 (This step is best done by an adult.)

 Next you will make a cut on the bottom edge and then start cutting around the bottle in a spiral.
 Our spirals were about 1 inch thick.

 Water Bottle Craft

 When you are finished, tie your hanger around the bottle’s neck and check out your creation!

-The kids were fascinated by the rainbow shadows the water bottle suncatchers made.
+The kids were fascinated by the rainbow shadows this recycled craft made on the ground.

 You may also like:

 - How to Make a Beach-Themed Fairy House for the Garden